matthman2019/AgendaApp/API.md

 - body : str = the contents of the note
 - notebook : str | None = the ID of the notebook that this note belongs to.
 Can be None.

+- iid : str = This is used by tkinter.
+I use this to save the IID of the tkinter widget that represents this note.

 ## Notebook

 A collection of Notes.